What is an EEG?

 Skin irritation or redness may be present at the locations where the electrodes were

 placed.
-But this will wear off in a few hours.
+If so, it will wear off in a few hours.

 Your healthcare provider will inform you when you may resume any medicines you stopped